Spring Garden Revival

 Stormwater Management & MS4 Compliance During Lawn Leveling Operations in Bourne

-All grading projects disturbing more than 1,000 sq ft must comply with MassDEP Stormwater Management Standards and MS4 permit requirements.
-Erosion and sediment controls—such as silt fences, check dams, and sediment basins—are mandatory.
-Construction best management practices (BMPs) include daily sweeping (not hosing), perimeter controls, and material containment.
-Long-term, proper grading improves drainage, infiltration, and reduces runoff velocities.
-Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of failed controls.
-Refer to EPA NPDES for federal requirements.
+All grading projects disturbing more than 1,000 square feet must comply with MassDEP Stormwater Management Standards and MS4 permit requirements.
+Erosion and sediment controls, such as silt fences, inlet protection, and sediment basins, are mandatory.
+Construction best management practices (BMPs) include daily cleanup (sweeping, not hosing), perimeter controls, and material containment.
+Proper grading improves drainage, enhances infiltration, and reduces runoff velocities, with slopes maintained between 1–2% minimum and 33% maximum.
+Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of any failed controls.

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation, contact Dig Safe at least 72 hours in advance (48 hours minimum by law) to mark underground utilities.
-Hand-digging is required within 18 inches of marked lines (gas, electric, water, sewer, telecom, irrigation).
-In case of a utility strike, stop work immediately, call 911, notify the utility company, and report to Dig Safe.
-Utility clearance must be verified before excavation, with coordination from the Bourne Water District
+Before any excavation or grading, Dig Safe (811) notification is mandatory, with 72 hours advance notice recommended and 48 hours as the legal minimum.
+Utilities must be clearly marked, and photographic documentation is advised.
+Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, cable, and irrigation lines.
+In the event of a utility strike, work must stop immediately, and 911, the utility company, and Dig Safe must be notified.
+Utility clearance must be verified before excavation, with coordination involving the Bourne Water District and Sewer Departments, and a final inspection is required before project completion.

 211 Barlow’s Landing Road, Pocasset, MA 02559